MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample4.md

 ![Interactive dragging of objects](/images/tutorials/dataobjects/surfaces/DO10_01.png "Interactive dragging of objects")

 ### Interactively Translating a WEM Alongside Three Axes
 We like to be able to interactively move a WEM alongside all three axes.
-In MeVisLab, there is the module `SoMITranslate2Dragger`, which allows translations alongside two axis, but there is no module which allows object translation in all three directions.
+In MeVisLab, there is the module `SoMITranslate2Dragger`, which allows translations alongside two axes, but there is no module that allows object translation in all three directions.
 Therefore, we will create a network that solves this task.
 The next steps will show you how you create three planes intersecting the objects.
-Dragging one plane, will drag the object alongside one axis.
+Dragging one plane will drag the object alongside one axis.
 In addition, these planes will only be visible when hovering over them.

 #### Creation of Planes Intersecting an Object
 We start creating a plane that will allow dragging in x-direction.
-In order to do that, modify your network as shown: Add the modules `WEMModify`, and `SoBackground` and connect the module `SoCube` to the dragger modules.
+In order to do that, modify your network as shown: Add the modules `WEMModify` and `SoBackground`, and connect the module `SoCube` to the dragger modules.
 You can select the translation direction in the panel of `SoMITranslate1Dragger`.

 ![Interactive dragging of objects](/images/tutorials/dataobjects/surfaces/DO10_02.png "Interactive dragging of objects")